Deep within Kyushu island in the Ariake Sea of Japan are these cool Torii gates that get flooded twice a day with the high tide.

 This was my workflow for this series, but it’s kind of my general workflow for all my landscape shots unless I’m doing HDR, where I usually use Aurora or Lightroom.
 If the shot is very complicated and requires a ton of dodging and burning or manipulation, then I do most of the work in Photoshop with some effects in Luminar.

 When importing into Lightroom, the first thing I do is change the camera profile.
-Either Camera Neutral or Deep Clear, with this series anyway.
+Either Camera Neutral or Deep Clear – when doing landscapes.
 There is a lot of bias with Sony color science, but their camera profiles can actually do a lot of good things if you use the right profile in the right situation.
 It helps me tremendously compared to starting with Lightroom defaults.

 For this series of the Floating Torii Gate, it was all Luminar and Lightroom, but one image I shot with a focus stack so I had to use Photoshop to blend them together.